 Food waste trial

 Residents tell us that they would like to recycle as much as possible, and it's something we're keen to improve on.
-By introducing food waste recycling to flats, we hope it could help us reach our target of recycling 60 per cent of the borough’s waste.
+Introducing food waste recycling in flats could help us to reach our target of recycling 60 per cent of the borough’s waste.

-The food waste trial will involve a selected sample of flats in Dacorum, and will last for a period of three months.
-All flats taking part will be provided with a communal brown-lidded wheeled bin, which will be clearly stamped with ‘food waste only’ and situated in the normal bin areas.
-In addition, residents will receive a food waste trial package, consisting of a kitchen caddy, a caddy sticker, a roll of caddy liners and a food waste trial guide.
+The food waste trial is providing a selected sample of flats in Dacorum with food waste recycling for a period of three months (July to September).
+All flats taking part in the trial have been provided with a communal brown-lidded wheeled bin, which is clearly stamped with ‘food waste only’ and situated in the normal bin areas, as well as a food waste trial package consisting of a kitchen caddy, a caddy sticker, a roll of caddy liners and a food waste trial guide.

 Why recycle food waste?